hywn/copp/README.md

 - `M[I]` stands for memory addressed by an immediate value
 - `PC` stands for program counter (only one `load` instruction uses this)
 - `L` stands for label (only one `load` instruction uses this)
+	- note: there isn't much difference between an immediate and a label, and I should've just let labels be special immediates... but oh well

 you can think of the arrow pointing left `<-`.